mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 **Favicon requirements:**
 - Format: PNG
 - Maximum size: 1MB
-- Dimension: 16x16 - 32x32 and must be square
+- Dimension: 16 x 16 - 32 x 32 and must be square
 - Background must be transparent

 In order to add icons and logos to a theme, they first need to be uploaded to the Meetings API AWS bucket, and then paired with the respective theme.